nwn-dotnet/Anvil/README.md

 NWNX_DOTNET_ASSEMBLY=/your/path/to/NWN.Anvil # Where "NWN.Anvil.dll" was extracted in step 3, without the extension.
 E.g: NWNX_DOTNET_ASSEMBLY=/nwn/home/modbin/Anvil
 # NWNX_DOTNET_ENTRYPOINT= # Make sure this option does not exist in your config
 ```
-The DotNET, Object and Util plugins are required for the library to work.
+The DotNET and SWIG_DotNET plugins are required for the library to work.
 Make sure they are enabled!

-Other plugins are optional, but may be required to access some extension APIs.
-An exception will be raised if you try to use an extension without the dependent plugin loaded.

 For a step by step guide how to set up a local developement environment using your IDE of choice and windows. see [Development with Docker on Windows](Development_with_Docker_on_Windows.md).